JohnTelford/GPT/docs/References/iterative_development/dev_stack.md

 - [GitHub](github.md) hosts the Central Project Repository

-- [Mkdocs Static Site Generator](mkdocs.md) is used to create local, private, and production websites
+- [MkDocs](mkdocs.md) static Site Generator is used to create local, private, and production websites

 - [Content Delivery Network](deploy.md) is used by developers by to create local and Stakeholders [Private Preview Website](preview.md)